spitlo/spitlo.github.io/content/code/dotfiles.md

 ## [`update-tp`](https://github.com/spitlo/dotfiles/blob/b601ed079b16e6651545f579d2a437f487af2965/bin/update-tp)

-`update-tp` helps me to update a [Termux package](https://github.com/termux/termux-packages) in my fork, than create a consistently worded commit so I can create a PR.
+`update-tp` helps me to update a [Termux package](https://github.com/termux/termux-packages) in my fork, then create a consistently worded commit so I can do a PR.
 It’s pretty scary to contribute to popular projects and I want to make sure I get it right if I do.